Learn about content authoring, categorization, and publishing within FORGE.*

 - Published: The entity is visible in the front-end.

 - Archived: The entity is stored and not visible in the front-end.
-Restore entities to remove them from the archive state.
+Restore entities to remove them from the archived state.

 - Reviewed: An editor has modified a published entity.
 The entity is visible in the front-end in its latest published version.
 Updates carried out by the editor are not visible in the front-end until the entity is re-published.